Selecting Your College

 - Society & Environment (S&E)

-With proper planning, you can change majors within the College of Natural Resources relatively easily after you complete your first semester.
-Changing to a major outside of CNR takes a bit more work, since the various colleges and majors have different requirements.
+With proper planning, you can change majors within Rausser College relatively easily after you complete your first semester.
+Changing to a major outside of Rausser takes a bit more work, since the various colleges and majors have different requirements.

-Transfer students are required to apply directly to the College of Natural Resources and their major of interest.
+Transfer students are required to apply directly to the Rausser College of Natural Resources and their major of interest.
 This is because the pre-requisite courses have will have to be completed or nearly completed by the time of application submission.
 More information on what this process looks like can be found here.

 International students can refer to the Berkeley Admissions website for International Applicants for more detailed information about the application process and requirements.
 The Berkeley International Office and UC Education Abroad Program may also provide additional useful information about opportunities available.

 Want a Student's Perspective?

-CNR Peer Advisors are also available to offer personal viewpoints and experiences to current and prospective CNR students in order to ease the transition to UC Berkeley, provide a support network for the undergraduate experience, and promote the many opportunities available at CNR to help create the most fulfilling undergraduate experiences possible for others.
+Rausser Peer Advisors are also available to offer personal viewpoints and experiences to current and prospective students in order to ease the transition to UC Berkeley, provide a support network for the undergraduate experience, and promote the many opportunities available at Rausser to help create the most fulfilling undergraduate experiences possible for others.

 For the best guidance on Berkeley Admissions, please review the following information carefully: